 A community hospital with high volume, high acuity, and Chief of Emergency Services, Al Sacchetti MD who also works clinical shifts.
 He is an incredible educator and is enthusiastic in involving residents in procedures such as paracentesis, transvenous pacing, lumbar puncture and more.
 He is creator of a series of youtube.com videos in which he touches on many common ED topics and demonstrates procedures.
 He is also a prominent name and lecturer in emergency medicine conferences and educational courses around the country.
-The Lourdes ER provides a unique and valuable procedure rich experience within a community environment that you will be hard pressed to find anywhere else.
+The Lourdes ED provides a unique and valuable procedure rich experience within a community environment that you will be hard pressed to find anywhere else.
 The hospital is a cardiac center, has a dialysis center across the street, and a high volume of pediatric patients.
 You will be the only EM resident on your shifts here during your PGY2/PGY3 years.

-As a pgy-2 you will also rotate through the Paoli Emergency Department.
-This ER, similar to Lourdes and Methodist provides a huge amount of autonomy.
+As a PGY2/PGY3 you will also rotate through the Paoli Emergency Department.
+This ED, similar to Lourdes and Methodist provides a huge amount of autonomy.
 It’s a Level 2 Trauma Center near the highway which will bolster your trauma experience.
 Additionally, you will be the only resident on shift there, so you will be given priority to manage any critically ill patients and to perform any procedures.